Proverbs Chapter 16

 Thank you, but I do not want any part of that kind of life, always afraid of losing what you have.
-Unlike the righteousness person in verse seven that if you had any enemies, they would be at peace with you.
+Unlike the righteous person in verse seven, that if you had any enemies, they would be at peace with you.

 Proverbs 16:9 “A man’s heart deviseth his way: but the LORD directeth his steps.”